 Greasy stains are going to need a lot more attention and a stronger solution in order to really cut through the gunk.
 You might also be using the wrong cleaning product for the floor itself.
 You should always check that the cleaning solution you buy is compatible with your floor type.

-Using the wrong cleaner for your floor type doesn’t just lead to that sticky feeling, it can also cause permanent damage to your floor.
+Using the wrong cleaner for your floor type doesn’t just lead to that sticky floors feeling, it can also cause permanent damage to your floor.

 2. Using too much product on the floor